Guidelines for Historical Golf Play

 - For pre-1900 hickory play, irons should be smooth-faced and woods should be long-nose or transitional in shape.

-- For pre-1900 and post-1900 hickory golf play, there is no limit to the number of golf clubs one may carry in their golf bag and/or on their person.
+- For both pre-1900 and post-1900 hickory golf play, there is no limit to the number of golf clubs one may carry in their golf bag and/or on their person.

 - For post-1900 hickory play, modern golf balls (i.e. conforming golf balls which are approved for use by the USGA/R&A) may be used.
 Period-appropriate approved replica balls are also acceptable.

 - For pre-1900 hickory play, approved replica gutty golf balls are generally used.

 - Laser finders and other digital devices for determining distance (but not slope) are permitted.
 (We generally don’t have caddies to help us so why not?)

 - Golf carts are fine.
 (Especially since we are all getting older and sometimes need some extra help.)